|View from one of the spectacular waterfront sites |

 Website: Ontario Parks

-Camping Facilities: Frontcountry
+Camping Facilities: Frontcountry / Car Camping

 Thoughts: Well it served me right for not doing too much research.
 I had planned to do some backcountry camping in Sleeping Giant PP, so that I could spend the afternoon enjoying its fantastic hiking trails.
 It turns out that the backcountry camping required a substantial chunk of hiking just to get set up.
 In fact, from what I could see, it was a 5 km hike just to get into the sites (I've included the backcountry map below - I really wish that Ontario Parks would post these on their website!), which was too far for one night IMHO.
-So I had to bail on my camping plans and settle for the bumpy drive up to the look out over Thunder Bay (which is unreal! you have to check it out!).
+So I had to bail on my camping plans and settle for the bumpy drive up to the lookout over Thunder Bay (which is unreal! you have to check it out!).

 |A nice spot to stargaze if the skies cooperate|

 So I did the 2 hour drive down to Rainbow Falls instead, and it was a good thing as it would have been pretty miserable drive to Lake Superior PP the next day if I hadn't.
-I arrived pretty late at Rainbow Falls, getting pretty close to supper time.
+I arrived pretty late at Rainbow Falls, getting close to supper time.
 I had the choice between the Rossport Campground (which is right on Lake Superior) and the Whitesand Lake Campground.
-So essentially, your choice is a view over shrubbery and a view over Lake Superior, it's an easy one to make.
+So essentially, your choice is a view over shrubbery or a view over Lake Superior - it's an easy one to make.
 I drove around Whitesand just in case there were some nice ones that actually overlook the lake, but couldn't find any (at least, none that were available), so I just headed back to Rossport.

 |First lookout on Rainbow Falls trail|